HistoricBridges.org

 Mission Statement

-To provide to the public historic bridge photos, documentation, consultation, and presentations in an attempt to share with others their beauty and history, while at the same time revealing the demolition risk that historic bridges face, while also providing consultation and restorative options for historic bridges.
+To provide to the public historic bridge photos, documentation, consultation, and presentations in an attempt to share with others their beauty, history, and feasibility of preservation, while at the same time revealing the demolition risk that historic bridges face, while also providing consultation and restorative options for historic bridges.

 History and Overview